 Depending on what type of beer you use, your bread might taste slightly differently.

-For example dark black beers usually have higher sugar content, so your bread will be darker in colour with lovely rounded flavour and crusty bread crumb (the sugar in beer will caramelise on the top of the bread).
+For example dark black beers or stouts usually have higher sugar content, so your bread will be darker in colour with lovely rounded flavour and crusty bread crumb (the sugar in beer will caramelise on the top of the bread).

 Always make sure that the beer is at least room temperature (18-23C) before adding it to the bread flour.